2013-2016 Scion FR-S

 Replacing your factory radio

 The factory receiver can be replaced with a wide number of single-DIN (2" tall) or double-DIN (4" tall) receivers.
 With most Crutchfield stereo orders, you'll get a deep discount on a dash and wiring kit that connects the receiver to the car's factory wiring and allows the new stereo to fit the dash perfectly.
-You'll also get a Crutchfield MasterSheet, which contains illustrated step-by-step instructions that will make your installation a lot easier.
+You'll also get a Crutchfield MasterSheet, which contains illustrated step-by-step instructions that will make the process a lot easier.

 To install a new double-DIN receiver, you'll need the factory brackets.
 If you're replacing the stock receiver, they'll obviously be there.
 If you're replacing an aftermarket unit and the old brackets are long-gone, you'll need to obtain a new set from a dealership.